Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Model and Method

 In this paper, we calculate a set of all possible two-point spin correlators at zero temperature

 and construct the following correlation matrix

 We apply SVD to this matrix.
-We will find that this process can be veiwed as a quantum version of snapshot SVD performed previously by one of the present authors~\cite{Matsueda1,Matsueda2,Okunishi1,Matsueda3}.
 Unfortunately, the evaluation of all entries is not easy in general.
 However, once we obtain those values, the SVD is very easily done even for large $N$ cases.
 In this paper, we focus on the analysis of functionality of the SVD decomposition of $S$.
-In the previous work for classical models~\cite{Matsueda1,Matsueda2,Okunishi1,Matsueda3,Ozaki1,Ozaki2}, we considered a particular spin pattern generated by Monte Carlo method, and regarded it as a matrix.
+In the previous SVD work for classical models~\cite{Matsueda1,Matsueda2,Okunishi1,Matsueda3,Ozaki1,Ozaki2}, we considered a particular spin pattern generated by Monte Carlo method, and regarded it as a matrix.
 In the quantum case, however, it is impossible to define a particular spin pattern due to quantum superposition.
 Instead of using snapshots, we introduce the abovementioned correlation matrix to treat all possible quantum correlation.

 Note that this type of correlator matrix was previously used for evaluation of entanglement Hamiltonian for free fermions~\cite{Henley1,Henley2}.
 Furthermore, the correlation matrix is also considered for definition of space-time metric in the exact holographic mapping~\cite{XiaoLiang,ChingHua}.
+The holography is a complementary concept to the entanglement.
 Thus, the correlation matrix is a key quantity to consider entanglement and holography.
 In these previous works, SVD was not examined yet, even though SVD is a key method to extract essential information of our target system.
 Therefore, we would like to clarify the functionality of SVD to quantum correlation matrix.

 The SVD of the correlation matrix is defined by

 where $\sqrt{\lambda_{n}}$ are singular values and $U_{in}$ and $V_{jn}$ are column unitary matrices.
 Because of the symmetry $S_{ij}=S_{ji}$, we find $U_{in}=V_{jn}$.
 These conditions show that SVD is equivalent to the matrix diagonalization in the present case and $\sqrt{\lambda_{n}}$ is the eigenvalue of the matrix $S$.
 For this reason, we obtain the following identity